-- When measuring the surface area, allowance should be made for the geometrically projected shape where the wing and tail join the fuselage. - Model aircraft must be checked for the fitment of a shutoff. - The shutoff must be checked for mechanical function in the line check prior to each attempt. - To check shutoff function: - 1.
-Using a squash bottle, fuel must be shown to flow from the fuel tank to the engine. - 2.
-The shutoff must then be activated and resistance to fuel flow from the fuel tank to the engine using a squash bottle must be felt. - The fuel bottle should be of approximately 100 cc capacity and must be fitted with a fuel filter.
+- When measuring the surface area, allowance should be made for the geometrically projected shape where the wing and tail join the fuselage. - b) Model aircraft must be checked for the fitment of a shutoff. - c) The shutoff must be checked for mechanical function in the line check prior to each attempt. - d) To check shutoff function: - i) Using a squash bottle, fuel must be shown to flow from the fuel tank to the engine. - ii) The shutoff must then be activated and resistance to fuel flow from the fuel tank to the engine using a squash bottle must be felt. - e) The fuel bottle should be of approximately 100 cc capacity and must be fitted with a fuel filter.